 - Ensure safe hygiene to do with food and drink, but do have adequate hydration and sustenance.
 Ideally, bring your own water bottle.

 - Use hand sanitiser or wash hands thoroughly with soap and water, at the start and end of the event, after going to the toilet and before and after eating.

-- Limit the spread of germs in other ways, including by limiting touching your face, sneezing or coughing into tissues (single use) or into your elbow.
+- Limit the spread of germs in other ways, including by limiting touching your face, sneezing or coughing into a handkerchief or tissues or into your elbow.

 - Follow any safety-related directions of our dance organisers/volunteers.

 - If you develop any flu-like symptoms, please inform us and then go home to rest, be tested if necessary, and be safe.

 - Note: You are welcome to wear a mask at any time if you wish.
 COVID vaccination is not required, although we certainly highly recommend it, for everyone’s health and safety.

 - Respect other dancers and help them feel safe, respected and welcome: